HamiltonPDev/RPG-Unity-game/Docs/SPANISH_LABEL_SETUP_GUIDE.md

 # Spanish Label System - Setup Guide

+**K0788 - Basis Programmeren van Games**

+**Student:** Hamilton Posada
+**Datum:** 8 oktober 2025
+**Project:** RPG Unity Game voor Best Education B.V.

 ## Best Education B.V.
 Branding Feature

 This guide will help you set up the Spanish learning labels in your RPG game.
+This is the **unique selling point** that differentiates this game from other RPG projects - it combines education with entertainment.

 ---